 Make a list of the basic things you use.
 Be honest with yourself about what you use.
 My stockpile list will be different from yours, and that’s totally okay.

 ONLY BUY WHAT YOU USE AND LOVE!
-Sorry for the caps, but that was super important.
+Sorry for the caps, but this is super important.

 Even if you see a good deal on cereal that you’ve never had before, don’t stock up on it.
 If you pay $1/box, buy 10, and hate it, you just burned up a $10 bill.